ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 #### Screens after the component

-The add another component creates another item on the page.
+The 'Add another' component creates another item on the page.
 The data remains on the page until the user submits it, for example with a ‘Save and continue’ button.

-Users can edit their items after submitting them using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).
+Users can edit their items after submitting them, using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).

 ### Example of using the inline variant more than once on a page